ericgtkb/notes/physics/quantum-mechanics/density-matrix.md

 [[0.5 0. ]
  [0.
 0.5]]
 ```

+The reduced density operators show that the subsystems are in mixed states
+even though the composite system is a pure state.

+From the above discussion, we can see that in general, a pure state in a composite
+system is not necessarily decomposable into a simple product of states of
+its subsystems.
+When this decomposition is possible, however, the partial trace
+of over any of the two subsystems results in a pure state of the other subsystem.

 ## Composite Systems in Position Basis
 We have seen how desity matrix in a position basis looks like \eqref{eq:dm-pos}.